 How much do fridge freezers cost to run?

 The average unit cost of electricity in the UK is 34p per kWh (right as of November 2022).

 Let’s take a look at the examples above to see how much the fridge freezers cost to run across the year.
 It’s a case of simply multiplying the annual kWh usage by a rate of 0.34p.

 |Fridge Freezer Energy Rating||Annual Energy Use||Annual Cost To Run|

 |Old Fridge Freezer||1,500kWh||£510|

-As you can see from the table above, an energy efficient fridge freezer will save you significant amounts of money across the year.
+As you can see from the table above, an eco fridge freezer will save you significant amounts of money across the year.
 With a fridge freezer lasting for a decade and more, it’s important to get this right.

 Breaking it down a little further, the Centre for Sustainable Energy estimate that a standard 300 watt fridge freezer will cost around 10p an hour to run.
 This will depend on the Energy Label rating of course.

 One thing to note however, is that fridges and freezers are smarter now and turn themselves off when they reach the required temperature.
 With good insulation and all seals in good condition, these appliances can maintain a desired temperature whilst not using much energy.